revue-org/revue/docs/website/docs/report/devops.md

 </Summary>

-The plugin the provides some task to work with npm.
+The plugin provides some tasks to work with npm.
 For each declared *script* a correspondent `npmScript` is created.
 It gives the possibility to declare dependencies among scripts and tasks.
-It also give the possibility to declare script **inputs** and
+It also gives the possibility to declare script **inputs** and **outputs** for task execution optimization.
-**outputs** for task execution optimization.
-Feature that are available in gradle and not npm.
+All the above are features that are available in Gradle and not npm.

 The previous example will generate the following task graph: